ChemeketaCS/csweb/content/courses/CS260_202020/week05.md

 * Do the Heap WS to practice adding and removing values from a heap by hand Here is a [min heap simulation you can try out](http://computerscience.chemeketa.edu/UCSFDataStructures/Heap.html)

+## Assignment 3

+After completing Monday's material, are ready to do parts 1 and 2 of the assignment.
+Part 3 you are already set to go on.
+Parts 4 and 5 depend on the logic you will implement in the Heaps CPPLab later in the week